imrushi/imrushi.github.io/content/notes/go.md

 2. Any `import` statements
 3. The actual code

-- `Package` : A package is a collection of code that all does similar things, like fomatting strings or drawing images.
+- `Package` : A package is a collection of code that all does similar things, like formatting strings or drawing images.
 The package clause gives the name of the package that this file's code will become a part of.
 In this case, we use the special package `main`, which is required if this code is going to be run directly (usually from the terminal).
 - `import` : Go files almost always have one or more `import` statements.
 Each file needs to `import` other packages before its code can use the code those other packages contain.
 Loading all the Go code on your computer at once would result in a big, slow program, so instead you specify only the package you need by importing them.
 - `actual code` : The last part of every Go file is the actual code, which is often split up into one or more functions.
 A `function` is a group of code that you `call (run)` from other places in your program.
 When a Go program is run, it looks for a function named `main` and runs that first, which is why we need this function `main`.